Vintage Guitar: Chapter Two

 Late 1930s

-Lester William Polsfus, a guitarist active mainly in Chicago, asked Chicago guitar maker Larson Brothers to make a guitar with a 1/2-inch maple top and no f-holes.
-He suggested putting two pickups on this guitar.
-This idea of Les's popularized the two-pickup guitar.
+Lester William Polsfas, a guitarist active primarily in Chicago, commissioned the Chicago-based guitar maker Larson Brothers to build a guitar with a 1/2-inch maple top and no F-holes.
+He proposed adding two pickups to this guitar.
+Thanks to Lester’s idea, two-pickup guitars began to gain popularity.

 January 1936

-The EH-150, an electric Hawaiian lap steel guitar with a single pickup in the style of Charlie Christian (the founder of the jazz guitar), a solid curly maple body, and volume and tone, is introduced.
-The inexpensive EH-100 followed.
+Gibson introduced the EH-150, an electric Hawaiian lap steel guitar featuring a Charlie Christian (the pioneer of jazz guitar) style single pickup, a solid curly maple body, and volume and tone controls.
+The more affordable EH-100 followed shortly thereafter.

 1950